If you have PCOS you know that it can feel like it’s impossible to lose weight.

 Managing your estrogen levels will also be required if you have PCOS and want to lose weight.

-Because the presence of high estrogen levels promote weight gain in certain areas of your body.
+Because the presence of high estrogen levels promotes weight gain in certain areas of your body.

-Estrogen levels will promote weight gain in the hips, thighs and gluteal region.
+Estrogen levels will promote weight gain (3) in the hips, thighs, and gluteal region.

 This can often result in the characteristic pear shape that many women with PCOS have (*note: the place you store fat on your body can help determine WHICH hormones are out of balance in your body).